 Montana is considered a "custodial state," which means the State of Montana holds any abandoned property on behalf of the rightful owners until the owner claims the property.
-Under Montana's uniform unclaimed property act, any intangible and certain tangible property unclaimed by its owner must be turned over to the Department of Revenue.
+Under Montana's Uniform Unclaimed Property Act, any intangible and certain tangible property unclaimed by its owner must be turned over to the Department of Revenue.
 Intangible and tangible property covered by the act includes such items as money, uncashed checks, drafts, state warrants, uncashed payroll checks, utility deposits, interest dividends or income, savings and checking accounts, safe deposit box contents, credit balances, customer overpayments, gift certificates, unidentified remittances, stocks, bonds and uncashed coupons.
 The department maintains records on all abandoned property reported in Montana.
 Reports filed by holders of abandoned property (banks and insurance companies, for instance) may be examined by the public.
-If the abandoned property is not claimed within three years after the receipt of the property, the State of Montana shall sell the property to the highest bidder at a public sale within the state, with the proceeds from the sale being held on behalf of the owner in the state general fund.
+If the tangible abandoned property to the highest bidder at a public sale within the state, with the proceeds from the sale being held on behalf of the owner in the state general fund.

-Since 1963, there has been approximately \$70,000,000 worth of unclaimed property turned over to the state.
-During that time, the department has returned nearly \$20,000,000 of the unclaimed property to its rightful owners.
+Since 1963, there has been approximately \$135,000,000 worth of unclaimed property turned over to the state.
+During that time, the department has returned nearly \$48,000,000 of the unclaimed property to its rightful owners.